mshafer1/ansible-configs/README.md

     ```
     The 'Y/n' syntax means that it wants a yes or no, but if you put nothing (and press enter) it will default to "yes" (denoted by the capital Y)

-1. Once that has finished, close an re-open your shell to load in the changes to environment variables (if connected via SSH, disconnect and reconnect; if using a terminal window, close and re-open).
+1. Once that has finished, close and re-open your shell to load in the changes to environment variables (if connected via SSH, disconnect and reconnect; if using a terminal window, close and re-open).

 1. Check that it worked by running